dstackai/dstack/docs/docs/services.md

 # Services

+A service allows you to deploy a web app or a model as a scalable endpoint.
+It lets you configure dependencies, resources, authorizarion, auto-scaling rules, etc.

-Services make it easy to deploy models and web applications as public, secure, and scalable endpoints.
-They are provisioned behind a [gateway](concepts/gateways.md) that automatically provides an HTTPS domain, handles authentication, distributes load, and performs auto-scaling.
+Services are provisioned behind a [gateway](concepts/gateways.md) which provides an HTTPS endpoint mapped to your domain, handles authentication, distributes load, and performs auto-scaling.

 ??? info "Gateways"
     If you're using the open-source server, you must set up a [gateway](concepts/gateways.md) before you can run a service.